datho7561/qt-todo/README.md

 # qt-todo

-This is a project where I am learning the basics of Qt4 through building a simple cross-platform TODO application.
+This is a project where I am learning the basics of Qt4 through building a simple cross-platform Desktop TODO application.

 ---

 ## BUILDING

-This project was developed on Linux but should be able to be built on Mac and Windows.
+This project was developed on Linux but should be able to be built on macOS and Windows.
 All that's needed is a C++ development environment (c++ compiler, make/nmake) and a development installation of Qt4.